nils-mathieu/piscine-rust/module-01.md

 ```rust
 fn add_assign(a: &mut i32, b: i32);
 ```

-How does using a `&mut` or a `&` change the semantics of the function?
-Would it be possible to crates an `add_assign` function using a regular `&i32` reference (without the `mut`)?
-You should be able to answer those questions during the defense.

 You must provide some tests to prove every function behaves as expected.